jwalton3141/jwalton3141.github.io/_posts/2017-12-22-Embed-Publication-Matplotlib-Latex.md

 width = 345

 nice_fonts = {
-        # Use LaTex to write all text
+        # Use LaTeX to write all text
         "text.usetex": True,
         "font.family": "serif",
         # Use 10pt font in plots, to match 10pt font in document